etisamhaq/etisamhaq/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=etisamhaq" alt="etisamhaq" /></a> </p>

-- Certified Data Scientist and a dedicated student pursuing a Bachelor's degree in Data Science.
+- Certified Data Scientist with 3+ years of experience in Data Science, Machine Learning, SQL Databases, Python, Data Analysis and pursuing a Bachelor's degree in Data Science.
 As an aspiring Data Scientist, I am driven by a strong desire to continuously learn and excel in this dynamic field.
-- I’m currently learning **Data Science, Machine Learning, SQL Databases, Data Analysis in Python (Pandas, NumPy) and Excel, Data Visualization in Power Bi, Matplotlib, Seaborn**
+- I’m currently learning **Data Science, Large Language Models, Machine Learning, SQL Databases, Data Analysis in Python (Pandas, NumPy) and Excel, Data Visualization in Power Bi, Matplotlib, Seaborn, Ploty**

 ## Technologies and Skills:
 Programming and Data Analysis: